Ahmad Shamlou: The Fairies Opera

 In 1989 the Persian-Canadian composer Sheida Gharachedaghi wrote an opera based on the English translation of Shamlou's The Fairies.

 The Fairies Opera had a Live performance in Toronto in 1989.
 The CD of the 1989 live performance of this opera was released in July 2020 in Europe on the occasion of Shamlou's 20th death anniversary.
 Kayhan Kalhor had sung The Fairies in Persian with solo instrument Setar in one part of the live performance, however this part is not included in the CD.

 The composer had tried to obtain the permission to release this CD in Iran as well, but due to ban of solo female singing, the permit had not been issued.
 The British journal Opera writes: "with lyrics such as ‘everybody sing and dance/ this is a real person’s chance’, ‘darkness away, devils die!’... it's not hard to fathom why the work has been banned in Iran for three decades."

 Abraham in Flames

-Abraham in Flames ابراهیم در آتش, an opera created by Niloufar Talebi with composer Aleksandra Vrebalov and director Roy Rallo, premiered on 9–12 May 2019 at San Francisco's Z Space as an immersive performance.
+Abraham in Flames (Persian: ابراهیم در آتش), an opera created by Niloufar Talebi with composer Aleksandra Vrebalov and director Roy Rallo, premiered on 9–12 May 2019 at San Francisco's Z Space as an immersive performance.
 Abraham in Flames was inspired by the imagery in Shamlou's life and poetry, and trials by fire in our search for truth, a metaphor Shamlou often used in his poetry.
 The opera was called "...An amazing achievement for everybody involved, and truly a worthy addition to the opera world" and became a San Francisco Chronicle 2019 "Best in New Music and Classical Performance" selection.